 Investments categorised as "#1B Other E/S characteristics" are defined as investments in companies which do not currently meet the criteria for sustainable investments (the "Three-Step-Test"), however, the company might be actively engaged with, and/or it is believed that the company has a reasonable chance of meeting the criteria for sustainable investments in the next few years.
-The Management Company and the Investment Manager believe that the active ownership efforts on behalf of the Sub-Fund can lead to a significant positive practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+The Management Company and the Investment Manager believe that the active ownership efforts on behalf of the Sub-Fund can lead to a significant positive impact on ESG related objectives, for example by reduced carbon emissions, improved production processes, waste management and labour safety practices, and more transparent and accountable corporate governance.